mclevey/CV/cv_mclevey.md

 ## Revise & Resubmit (Revisions Submitted)

 \ind Owen Gallupe, John McLevey, and Sarah Brown.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending."
-Revise and Resubmit at the *Journal of Quantitative Criminology*.
+Minor revisions requested for publication in *Journal of Quantitative Criminology*.

 ##  Under Review